rolgalan/git-recipes/README.md

 ### Recover DELETED stash
 This really saved my life once.
 In one sprint I left some fixing half-developed, so I stashed changes to continue later.
 I didn't have the chance to come back to this work until one month later.
 In the meantime I was cleaning up my repo, I forgot this precious stashed code, and I deleted that stash.
 It took me a while to realize this (I knew I had done some changes in the code, but I couldn't notice the changed code; then I remembered I had stashed them and removed the stash).
-Fortunately I found [this answer in SO solving my problem][[stash-restore]].
+Fortunately I found [this answer in SO solving my problem][stash-restore], which I summarize here.

 First you would like to find where is your stash.
 This command will show you all the commits at the tips of your commit graph *which are no longer referenced from any branch or tag* – every lost commit, including every stash commit you’ve ever created, will be somewhere in that graph.